blinkletter/UsingGAMESS/docs/_sources/5_Rotation_Profiles 2.md

 ## Communication The Results

 We can use MacMolPlt to create images of the two results.
 We will load in the log file of each.
 As an example we will use the most recent result stored as butane60_248.log.
 I will use the mouse pointer to select the four carbon atoms.
-Then I will display the value of the dihedral angle by choosing `View` $\rightarrow$ `Annotations` $\rightarrow$ Display Dihedral.
-I then choose `File` $\rightarrow$ `Export…` and export the image as PNG.
+Then I will display the value of the dihedral angle by choosing `View` &rarr; `Annotations` &rarr; Display Dihedral.
+I then choose `File` &rarr; `Export…` and export the image as PNG.
 There are many settings here, feel free to explore.
 In the end I generated the two images shown in {numref}`fig5-5`.

 ```{figure} images/profiles_Picture5.png
 ---